Elizabeth's Kitchen Diary

 Happy New Year!

-I’m super excited to be sharing this rather decadent, and guilt-free sweet dessert recipe with you this January.
-If like me, you might be working towards some fitness goals, or just trying to shed that little bit of festive weight gain, but still want to enjoy the occasional treat, then this recipe is for you.
+I’m super excited to share this decadent, guilt-free, sweet dessert recipe with you this January.
+If, like me, you might be working towards some fitness goals or just trying to shed that little bit of festive weight gain but still want to enjoy the occasional treat, then this recipe is for you.

-My super easy lemon Quark cheesecake recipe takes only a few minutes to make.
+My super easy lemon Quark cheesecake recipe takes only a few minutes.
 The hardest part is waiting for the mixture to chill before eating!
 It’s lower in calories, and fat, made possible by using light cream cheese and low-fat Quark.

 Low Calorie Quark Cheesecake